 If you are looking for great music, great adventure and a great escape then Mississippi is for you!
 Music enthusiasts can travel the Blues Highway, US Highway 61 from Memphis to Vicksburg and uncover a fascinating tour of the Mississippi Delta that spawned hundreds of music legends such as BB King and Muddy Waters.
 Don't miss the new BB King Museum in Indianola.
 History buffs can march the steps of the confederacy in Vicksburg, 40 miles west of the state capital Jackson, famous for its National Military Park commemorating the 47 day siege and battle by General Ulysses Grant that change the course of the Civil War.
 Finally, no visit to the state would be complete without visiting Tupelo, where Elvis Presley was born and raised.

-Featured in our Roots of Blues, Blues Highway, Sounds of the South, Land of the Kings and Magnolias, Mountains and Mardi Gras itineraries.
+Featured in our Roots of Blues, Blues Highway, Sounds of the South, Land of the Kings, Magnolias, Mountains and Mardi Gras and Grand Southern Adventure Itineraries.

 Tennessee - The Volunteer State

 From the Mississippi River to the great Smoky Mountains, Tennessee combines being the capital of American music and being a place to discover the best of America's riveting history and mouthwatering food!
 With it's music embedded in the culture of the world, Tennessee has given the world legendardy artists such as Elvis, Dolly Parton, BB King and Johnny Cash.

 Home to numerous international attractions, Tennessee has no shortage of things to see and do - Graceland, Dollywood, The Jack Daniels Distillery, The Country Music Hall of Fame and Museum and The Grand Ole Opry are just a few familiar names that you will want to include on your itinerary.